 The programmes are intensive and cumulative, so poor attendance severely disrupts the progress of any pupils who are absent, for however short a time.
-This is monitored carefully by the Attendance and Early Reading Leader.
-They will work with the parents of the pupils who have poor attendance and low reading ability.
+One of the teachers acts as the attendance manager works with the reading leader or headteacher and the parents of the pupils who have poor attendance and low reading ability.

 - 1. All staff use the Management signals consistently in and out of lessons. - 2.
 Partner work is modelled and practised until pupils work willingly and supportively withpupils who are not their friends. - 3.
 Praise is fundamental in helping pupils make progress and behave courteously. - 4.
-Staff are consistently kind, considerate to each other and to pupils no shouting, shushing, and nagging. - 5.
+Staff are consistently kind, considerate to each other and to pupils no shouting, shushing and nagging. - 5.
 Pupils attend every day, unless poorly.